Kepler Track | A Complete Guide

 Hiking the Kepler Track with New Zealand Trails

-You will walk the Kepler Track New Zealand on all of our South Island tours (The World Heritage Walking Tour, Masterpiece, Kiwi Classic and Pure South).
+You will walk the Kepler Track on all of our South Island tours (World Heritage Walking Tour, Masterpiece, Kiwi Classic and Pure South).
 The Kepler Track is known for its native beech forest draped in moss, incredible lake views and stunning mountain ranges; it makes for a great adventure.
 On our trips, we walk the section from Rainbow Reach to Moturau Hut.

 If you want to find out more about the incredible 5-14 day hiking tours we run in New Zealand, you can request a free copy of our brochure here.